Supplements vs Whole Foods: Why Isolated Nutrients Fall Short

 Here’s a biggie—where do the ingredients of your supplements come from?
 “Made in the U.S.” doesn't necessarily mean that the ingredients are from the U.S.

-Would you give the same consideration to something “organic” from China, which is notorious for food fraud—from melamine-tainted baby formula to passing off rat meat as lamb—as you would to “organic” from the Europe?
+Would you give the same consideration to something “organic” from China, which is notorious for food fraud—from melamine-tainted baby formula to passing off rat meat as lamb—as you would to “organic” from Europe?

 How far down the rabbit hole do you go?
 Even if you check everything, the truth is a moving target.
 Ingredient suppliers change constantly.
 Companies with questionable ethics acquire wholesome companies.
-Even scientific recommendations change.
-At this point, are you overwhelmed by information and admit that ignorance is bliss?
-Do you blindly trust the recommendations of Google or the supplement clerk at the store?

 Rather than play whac-a-mole to keep up with the news, how about stepping away from the supplement game completely?
 Or only use supplements on a limited basis—such as vitamin D in the winter, vitamin B12 for vegans, prenatal vitamins.